hardy613/es6-notes/async-vs-sync.md

 		if (err) {
 			throw err
 		}
-		// do something with result
+		// do something with the result
 	})
 ```